now-is/nowinject/README.md

 A directory called `inject` in the base directory contains your user styles and scripts, organized in subdirectories. *This directory must exist for the subsequent steps to work.*

 You could symlink the `inject` directory or maintain it as a submodule.
-See [nowinject-scripts][2] for an example.
+See [NowInject Scripts][2] for an example.

 Each subdirectory contains a single spec, consisting of three files: